xaviercedric/hello-world/README.md

 # hello-world
-I'm Xavier, a product and type designer sometimes.
+I'm Xavier, a product and type designer sometimes!